- Former Students

 REMEMBER: A student cannot register until his or her CornellCard balance is paid in full.

 Students are liable for all amounts billed to their CornellCard account, including those in excess of the ceiling limit.
 They may also be liable for up to $50 worth of unauthorized transactions made to their account.
-However, students are not liable for such transactions that occur after the Office of the Bursar has been notified-in person, by telephone, or in writing that the holder no longer has possession of a university ID card with CornellCard validation.
+However, students are not liable for such transactions that occur after the Office of the Bursar has been notified by telephone or in writing that the holder no longer has possession of a university ID card with CornellCard validation.

 During non-business hours students may use an answering service (telephone: (607) 255-6324) to report loss, theft, or unauthorized use of the card.

-Since the CornellCard is the university ID card, loss or theft of the ID card must also be reported, in person, to the Office of the University Registrar, B7 Day Hall.
+Since the CornellCard is the university ID card, loss or theft of the ID card must also be reported to the Office of the University Registrar, B7 Day Hall.
 The replacement fee for an ID card is $35.00.

 Students exceeding the $1500 credit ceiling on their CornellCard account may have their credit privileges suspended.
 Privileges may be reinstated when the account is paid in full.